Francisco Mora (racing driver)

 Francisco Mora (born 26 August 1996) is a Portuguese racing driver currently competing in the Campeonato de Portugal de Velocidade with a Cupra Leon TCR with technical assistance from Veloso Motorsport.
 He previously competed in the Italian GT, TCR International and Blancpain Sprint Series.

 Racing career

 Mora began his career in 2011 in karting.
 He switched to the Formula Renault 2.0 Alps in 2013, he ended 14th in the Junior standings.
 In 2014 Mora switched to the Italian GT.
 In May 2015, it was announced that Mora would make his TCR International Series debut with Veloso Motorsport driving a SEAT León Cup Racer.

 Racing record

+Career summary

+† As Mora was a guest driver, he was ineligible to score points.